shahirtaj/shahirtaj/README.md

 # Hi, I'm Shahir 👋🏽

-Software Engineer with two years of full-stack development experience specializing in Python, Java, and JavaScript.
+Software Engineer with three years of full-stack development experience specializing in Python, C#/ASP.NET Core, and Java.
 Keen problem solver who can learn quickly and apply previous knowledge and novel, creative solutions to tackle challenges.

 ## Languages and Technologies